'Heroes emerged' | Passengers, crew remembered on 22nd anniversary of 9/11 in Shanksville

 Stefani’s older sister, Nicole Miller, was a passenger on Flight 93 when it crashed.

-Nicole was just 21 years old, a college student still planning out the rest of her life when it was hijacked – and now 22 years later, the sound of her name during the ceremony brings back a flood of vivid memories, Wayne Stefani said.
+Nicole was just 21 years old, a college student still planning the rest of her life when the plane was hijacked – and now 22 years later, the sound of her name during the ceremony brings back a flood of vivid memories, Wayne Stefani said.

 But that’s not the case for his 8-year-old son, Dominic, he said.